 Still single tenants (30+)

-These are people who choose to live on their own.
+These are tenants who choose to live on their own.
 Their numbers are increasing.
 ‘Still Singles’ have passed the ‘funky’ stage in terms of interior design, so something a little bit more subdued; neutrals are always good.
 Generally, unless on short term company lets where they have moved for short term work reasons, they are likely to be a little bit more stable than their more ‘dynamic’ younger brethren.
 Being slightly more mature, this group attaches more importance to home comforts such as dishwasher and car parking; in some cases a garden will be a selling point for some green fingered occupants.

 Single again tenants!

 This category of tenants comprise of those individuals that find themselves single after a failed marriage or relationship.
 Their financial circumstances can vary from the very wealthy to being extremely short of cash following costly divorce proceedings.
 Their requirements are likely to vary depending on the circumstances of their break up.
 They may have a houseful of possessions that they are looking to relocate; or nothing at all, having moved out at speed.
 They might also be in the process of forming another relationship and use your property as ‘stop gap’ accommodation, in which case they probably won’t stop long.

 These tenants could be single or with families and are often well paid professionals that need to move because of their job.
 Their requirements are likely to depend on their age and family circumstances.
 In the case of a single person, moving to accommodation to for fill a temporary assignment it is likely that they will require a furnished rental property, including all domestic accessories such as: cutlery, pans, bed, furniture, curtains etc.